-A low-carb diet is often associated with high protein.
-Most foods that are high in protein often also contain fat, so these two macronutrients seem to combine well.
+This diet is often associated with a high-protein intake.
+Most foods that are high in protein will also contain fat.
 Protein is responsible for looking after our lean muscle mass, our metabolic rate, as well as some of our hormones.

-There are various forms of high-protein, low-carb diets.
-A very strict form of this is a ketogenic diet, which only allows up to 30g of carbs a day.
+There are various forms of high-protein, low-carb diets including the keto (ketogenic) diet, which only allows up to 30g of carbs a day.
 There are more flexible options that have a range of carbs from 50g to 150g of carbs a day.

-High-protein, low-carb diets normally allow a nutritional intake of 50 to 150g of carbs per day.
-This depends on the weight and activity levels of the participant.
+High-protein, low-carb diets normally allow an intake of 50 to 150g of carbs per day.
+This depends on weight and activity levels and can be adjusted accordingly.